Chris-Lupton/SafeJourney/README.md

-##SafeJourney
-API key for google map api's is stored in app.json - fix
+# SafeJourney

+This is the front-end repo for the Safe Journey app.
+Built using react native.

+Safe Journey is a mobile app developed as part of a team during the Northcoders bootcamp.
+It allows you to share your location and journey plans with your friends, who can track you in real time.

-required - root file named .env containing API_KEY=..your google maps api key with directions enabled
+required - root file named .env containing API_KEY='your google maps api key with directions enabled'

 You will need this data in app.json in root:
 {